Authentic Italian Pesto: The Evolving World of Pesto

-Here in the States "pesto" simply means a green basil sauce and even in Italy the most famous pesto making area is along the Liguria.
+Here in the States "pesto" simply means a green basil sauce.
+Even in Italy, the most recognizable variety of the sauce is the basil one from Liguria.
 However just like most Italian cuisine, regional variation is the spice of life and now pesto recipes from other regions are getting well-deserved recognition.

 Traditional or "Green" Pesto

 Among the fresh herbs, basil is king.
 The name comes from the Greek "basileus" which means king or emperor and is an apt title for such a fragrant and delicious herb.

-Basil has been used for centuries in the Mediterranean, but it was the Genovese of the Italian Liguria that gave the world pesto.
+Basil has been used for centuries in the Mediterranean, but it was the Genoese of Liguria who gave pesto to the world: a staple in the history of Italian cuisine.
 This is the sauce that comes to mind when one thinks of pesto.
-However just south of this famous port city is yet another pesto region that has made its mark.
-The Cinque Terre region hugs the rocky coast, producing a unique microclimate that gives its "Pesto Liguria" a slightly different quality than the well-known "Pesto Genovese".
+Just south of this famous port city is yet another pesto region that has made its mark.
+The Cinque Terre area hugs the rocky coast, producing a unique microclimate that gives the pesto produced here a slightly different quality from its better known cousin made in Genoa.
 The subtle differences in climate in such a small area gives the basil and olive oil from this region a taste and mouth-feel that demands respect.

-What these traditional pestos share is the care in preparation using time honored techniques that maintain the integrity of the flavor.
+What these traditional pestos share is the care in preparation, using time honored techniques that maintain the integrity of the flavor.
 Pesto from this region is prepared using the standard marble mortar and a wooden pestle that mashes the plant fibers into a paste - releasing the all-important oils and aromas into the pesto.
 Purists would never use a chef's knife to cut the basil or a food processor to blend the sauce.

 "Red" and Other Types of Pesto

 While pesto that is any color but green may be unfamiliar, it is well worth sampling these other variations.
 And even among green pestos the ingredients can change from region to region and can include other "greens" such as broccoli, flat-leaf parsley and even mint.

 These varieties are a pleasant surprise to anyone who thinks they know pesto and are looking for something different.
 Also many of these types can be faithfully reproduced in your own kitchen and are a great way to experiment with the other green pestos.

 Many of these "non-traditional" pestos use toasted pine nuts instead of fresh, which adds a little complexity to the sauce.
 In fact many regional pestos, green or red combine or substitute the expensive pine nuts with a locally grown nut such as pistachios or, as in the popular Trapanese pesto from Sicily, almonds.

-Pine nuts are very expensive; so many producers use the cheaper (and less flavorful) cashews, which has a similar texture.
-Some use soybean or canola oil instead of olive oil and nearly all ofthem contain added salt and other "flavorings".
+Pine nuts are very expensive, so many producers use the cheaper (and less flavorful) cashews, which have a similar texture.
+Some use soybean or canola oil instead of olive oil and nearly all of them contain added salt and other "flavorings".
 A quick glance at the ingredients will tell you which ones to avoid.
 Even well known jarred pestos that contain proper ingredients miss the mark in flavor and are often bland.
-If you are looking for the flavor that you had in Italy you have the option of making it fresh (remember to use the best ingredients) or buy from a specialty shop.
+If you are looking for the flavor that you had in Italy, you have the option of making it fresh (remember to use the best ingredients) or buy from a specialty shop.
 Many excellent imported pestos are now available online straight from the source if you don't mind paying a premium for it.
-However if you are looking for a specific taste in your pesto, take the time and make it at home where you can control the flavors by what you add to it.
+However, if you are looking for a specific taste in your pesto, take the time and make it at home where you can control the flavors by what you add to it.
 Remember that the key to pesto, and all other Italian food is this: keep it simple and keep it fresh.

 Use only fresh basil leaves.
 Put leaves in the blender.
 Add pine nuts (pinoli).
 Add ½ glass of water and ½ glass of olive oil.
 Blend until smooth.
-Add Parmigian cheese, (or Romano/Pecorino cheese for a more pungent flavor) black pepper and salt to taste and blend.
+Add Parmigiano cheese, (or Romano/Pecorino cheese for a more pungent flavor) black pepper and salt to taste and blend.
 Pour on the pasta of your choice.
 This also looks better served in a Deruta hand-painted bowl!

 By Justin Demetri - Recipe By Paolo